-- April: Plant tomatoes and peppers since the soil is warming.
+- April: Since the soil is warming, the Georgia planting season for tomatoes and peppers is here!
 To welcome spring, plant Easter lilies that will please your eyes and nose later.
 By the end of the month, plant seeds for flowers like zinnias and cosmos so that you can reap their rewards in early summer.
 Dahlias and gladiolus should also thrive when planted this month.

 - May: For even more color in your garden, plant begonias and petunias to enjoy all summer.
 Love fresh herbs in recipes or atop a salad?
 Now is the time to plant rosemary, basil, oregano, and dill.
 Add to your meal options by planting more vegetables this month—beans, peas, and squash, to name a few.

 - June: June is about maintenance and enjoying some of your crops!
 At this point, your early plants should be providing you with vegetables and beautiful flowers.
 Make sure your gardens are mulched, and check your lawn for diseases like brown patch and dollar spot.
 Water your lawn at least an inch per week.

 - July:If your grass needs some TLC, call us at 770.447.6037.
 July is the opportune Geoegia planting season for Bermuda and Zoysia sod in bare spots, if you have them.
 Pay attention to pruning and weeding and continue enjoying the fruits of your labor!

 - August: Even though it is still hot out, it’s already time to think about fall planting.
 August is a good time to plant fall crocus and sternbergia.